ConBee II Review 2026: Setup, Performance & Alternatives

 Stay with ConBee II if:

-- Your devices oair reliably
+- Your devices pair reliably

 - Your automations run smoothly